rikedyp/documentation/release-notes/docs/new-enhanced.md

 ### .NET Interface

-In .NET, a generic class is a class that has type parameters, which must be given values to create a concrete version of the class.
+In .NET, a _generic_ class is a class that has type parameters which must be given values to create a concrete version of the class.
 Similarly, a generic method has type parameters which must be specified before the method can be called.

 The .NET interface now supports creating concrete versions of generic classes, instantiating them, and calling generic methods.
 For more information, see the [_.NET Interface Guide_](https://docs.dyalog.com/20.0/dotNET_Interface_Guide.pdf).

-The .NET Framework interface does not support generics.
+The .NET Framework interface does not support generic classes.